 What About the Rest of Us?

 So long as your wireless lavs aren’t operating at or between 698MHZ and 806MHz then you don’t need permission or a license from the FCC.
 Note, again, that I am only talking about U.S. regulations here.
 Also note that none of this applies to XLR mics or shotgun mics.
-You just plug n play with those and have a ball.
+You just plug-and-play with those and start recording.
 Lectrosonics has a nice chart showing the frequency ranges and what channels they belong to.

 Why Bother with Lavs if They’re Regulated?